northeastern-rc/rc-public-documentation/docs/source/datamanagement/transferringdata.md

 # Transfer Data

 The HPC has a dedicated transfer node that you must use to transfer data to and from the cluster.
-You are not allowed to transfer data from any other node to or from the HPC to your local machine.
+You cannot transfer data from any other node or the HPC to your local machine.
 The node name is `<username>@xfer.discovery.neu.edu:` where `<username>` is your Northeastern username to login into the transfer node.

 You can also transfer files using Globus.
 This is highly recommended if you need to transfer large amounts of data.
 See {ref}`using-globus` for more information.

-If you are transferring data from different directories on the HPC, you need to use a compute node (see {ref}`using-srun` or {ref}`using-sbatch`) with scp, rsync, or with the copy command to complete this tasks.
+If you are transferring data from different directories on the HPC, you need to use a compute node (see {ref}`using-srun` or {ref}`using-sbatch`) with SCP, rsync, or the copy command to complete these tasks.
 You should use the `--constraint=ib` flag (see {ref}`hardware-overview`) to ensure the fastest data transfer rate.

 :::{caution}
 The `/scratch` space is for temporary file storage only.
 It is not backed up.
 If you have directed your output files to `/scratch`, you should transfer your data from `/scratch` to another location as soon as possible.
 See {ref}`data-storage` for more information.